guigolab/biogenome-portal/README.md

 ### Installation

-You need to have docker compose installed (https://docs.docker.com/compose/)
+You need to have docker compose installed (https://docs.docker.com/compose/).

-1. Configure the .env file as above
+1. Run this command in the root directory: sudo docker-compose -f docker-compose.dev.yml up --build

-2. Run this command in the root directory: sudo docker-compose -f docker-compose.yml up --build
+  This will load the last generated db dump containing all the public data under the EBP scope (https://www.earthbiogenome.org/)

-3. To start creating data go to: /admin from the home page and login
+2. To start creating data go to: /admin from the home page and login

 <p align="right">(<a href="#top">back to top</a>)</p>